A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 \subsection{\textit{ShapeFit}}

 Unlike the \textit{Full-Modelling} method, \textit{ShapeFit} first compares the data power spectrum (measured assuming a fiducial redshift to distance relationship) to a template power spectrum generated from a chosen set of template cosmological parameters (noting that the template and fiducial cosmological parameters do not have to be the same, but are usually set to be for ease of analysis).
-By shifting the template in specific ways, we can then constrain more model-independent parameters \(\alpha_{\perp}\), \(\alpha_{\parallel}\) (which primarily act to shift and stretch the BAO wiggles of the template power spectrum), \(f\sigma_{s8}\) (which changes the ratio of the amplitude of multipoles in the power spectrum), \(m\) (which changes the slope of the power spectrum) \citep{Brieden_2021}.\footnote{There is another Shapefit parameter \(n\) which also changes the slope of the power spectrum.
+In this study, we set the template cosmology to the fiducial cosmology.\footnote{Ref.~\citep{KP5s3-Noriega} investigates the effect of setting the template cosmology differently from the fiducial cosmology.
+They find it mainly affects the constraints on \(m\).
+A 10\% shift in template cosmology from the fiducial cosmology causes a \(1\sigma\) shift for constraints on \(m\) and \(\Omega_{\mathrm{cdm}}h^2\).} By shifting the template power spectrum in specific ways, we can then constrain model-independent parameters \(\alpha_{\perp}\), \(\alpha_{\parallel}\) (which primarily act to shift and stretch the BAO wiggles of the template power spectrum), \(f\sigma_{s8}\) \footnote{In the standard approach, we fix \(\sigma_{s8}\) to its fiducial value and vary \(f\).
+Ref.~\citep{KP5s2-Maus} suggests varying \(f\) and \(\sigma_{s8}\) separately gives consistent constraints on \(f\sigma_{s8}\) with the standard approach.} (which changes the ratio of the amplitudes of multipoles in the power spectrum), \(m\) (which changes the slope of the power spectrum) \citep{Brieden_2021}.\footnote{There is another Shapefit parameter \(n\) which also changes the slope of the power spectrum.
 However, \(n\) only quantifies the changes in slope due to different scalar indices \(n_s\).
-Since we fix \(n_s\) in our analysis, we do not include \(n\) in this work.} These four parameters will be referred to as the \textit{ShapeFit} parameters from hereon.
+This work studies cosmological models with fixed \(n_s\).
+Ref.~\citep{KP5s2-Maus, KP5s3-Noriega} investigate models with varying \(n_s\).
+They find that without the prior from Planck, the degeneracy between \(m\) and \(n\) causes \textit{ShapeFit} to return wider constraints on \(n_s\) than \textit{Full-Modelling}.} These four parameters will be referred to as the \textit{ShapeFit} parameters from hereon.